Transforming Collage: Hudson Valley

 An exhibition exploring the intersection of image and object in contemporary collage, curated by Andrea Burgay and Monica Church.

-Exhibition Artists: Yura Adams, Craig Auge, Edgard Barbosa, Karlos Cárcamo, Jordanna Kalman, Allison Owen, Ransome, Sylvan Robinson
+Exhibiting Artists: Yura Adams, Craig Auge, Edgard Barbosa, Karlos Cárcamo, Jordanna Kalman, Allison Owen, ransome, Sylvan Robinson

 James W. Palmer III Gallery